What is the difference between a search query and a keyword?

 Each Lead with identified keywords will have a small key icon visible.
 Hover over this to see all of the keywords that were found in visits from this lead.

-You may see Google Ads as a source of the visit without a keyword - this means that the visit came from a different ad type.
+You may see Google Ads as a source of the visit without a keyword - this means that the visit came from a different ad type, for example, Display ad.
 You can use your ad ID to identify the details of the ad in your Google Ads account.

 The keyword matching and retrieval is an independent process, not tied directly to the identification of leads and the hourly updates that happen in Leadfeeder.
 In simple terms, you won't see these keywords at the exact time the leads appear, however they will be available the day after the visit.